-The MA in Learning and Teaching gives those working in educational settings a valuable part-time route to a Masters degree.
+The MA in Education: Learning and Teaching gives those working in educational settings a valuable part-time route to a Masters degree.
 There is a choice of curriculum-based and specialist courses for the first two years, followed by a professional enquiry in your final year.
 If you already have Masters level credit, for example from a recent PGCE, or from NPQH or previous Postgraduate Certificates, ask us about using this towards your MA in Learning and Teaching.

 There will be at least eight options available each year.
 In Year One and Year Two students will select any two Modules from those offered.
 The following list gives you an idea of the options available:

 - Mental Health Problems and Children with Social, Emotional and Behavioural Difficulties

 - Specialist assessment and teaching of pupils with specific learning difficulties